icyiah/Development-of-an-AI-model-to-predict-Polymer-Electrolyte-Membrane-Fuel-Cell-PEMFC-Performance/MATLAB/Projects/README.md

 3. Open the pressure_DL_v3 or temp_DL_v3 project within the experiment manager app.
 Use the app to view previous results or run new trials
 ## To view the results of a model
 1. Load the temp_DL.mat or pressure_DL.mat file into the MATLAB workspace (or export a new model from experiment manager app, make sure to rename the model and traininfo files)
-2. Open the Output.mlx live script and change the '''MiniBatchSize''' variable to match the minibatch size used for training
+2. Open the Output.mlx live script and change the ```MiniBatchSize``` variable to match the minibatch size used for training
 3. Run as a live script to view results